 Vietnam VAT Declaration

-Generally, if your business producing or trading taxable products in Vietnam, you must register for VAT and declare VAT on a monthly basis or quarterly basis.
+Generally, if your business produces or trades taxable products in Vietnam, you must register for VAT and declare VAT monthly or quarterly basis.

-To begin with, you’ll need to file VAT returns on a monthly basis, within 20 days after a month ends
+To begin with, you’ll need to file VAT returns every month, within 20 days after a month ends

-Meanwhile, on a quarterly basis, you need to file VAT returns within 30 days after a quarter-end.
+Meanwhile, quarterly, you need to file VAT returns within 30 days after a quarter-end.